 The grief that comes with losing a beloved pet can be all-consuming.
 In fact, the pain can actually manifest with physical symptoms that mimic a heart attack.

-A recent article in The New England Journal of Medicine detailed the case of a Texas woman who reported symptoms of a heart attack.
+A 2017 article in The New England Journal of Medicine detailed the case of a Texas woman who reported symptoms of a heart attack.
 But at the hospital, diagnostic X-rays showed unblocked arteries.
-The patient, Joanie Simpson, told doctors that, among other stressors, she had recently lost her 9-year-old Yorkshire Terrier, Maya, who had been suffering from heart failure, the Washington Post reported.
-“I was close to inconsolable,” she told the Post.
+The patient, Joanie Simpson, told doctors that, among other stressors, she had recently lost her 9-year-old Yorkshire Terrier, who had been suffering from heart failure.
+“I was close to inconsolable,” she told the The Washington Post.

 Simpson’s case is extreme, but the sentiment is common.
-Owners of recently deceased pets can expect feelings of extreme sadness, aloneness, confusion, and guilt, explains Joy Dias, director of client counseling and support services for the University of Florida College of Veterinary Medicine, in an article for the AKC Canine Health Foundation.
-“In fact, any emotions that we feel when a person we love dies are very likely to occur when a pet dies,” she adds.
+Owners of recently deceased pets can expect feelings of extreme sadness, loneliness, confusion, and guilt, explained Joy Dias, director of client counseling and support services for the University of Florida College of Veterinary Medicine in an article for the AKC Canine Health Foundation.
+“In fact, any emotions that we feel when a person we love dies are very likely to occur when a pet dies,” she added.

 This isn’t only a “pet person” thing.
 Psychiatrists in the human realm likewise acknowledge the impact the death of a family pet can have on an owner’s physical and mental health.
-“The loss or death of a cherished pet creates a grief reaction that is in many ways comparable to that of the loss of a family member,” wrote Paul Clements, a psychiatric clinical specialist at Drexel University, and his colleagues in an article on Perspectives in Psychiatric Care.
+“The loss or death of a cherished pet creates a grief reaction that is, in many ways, comparable to that of the loss of a family member,” Paul Clements, a psychiatric clinical specialist at Drexel University, and his colleagues wrote in an article for Perspectives in Psychiatric Care.

 Humans aren’t the only ones that mourn.
 For more information on how canine companions process the loss of their owners, read AKC’s recent article on dog grief.